liviucotfas/ase-windows-applications-programming/05 - WinForms.md

 **Assignment**

-We want to create a numeric only TextBox that can be used to build a simple calculator application, such as the one bellow.
+We want to create a numeric only TextBox that can be used to build a simple calculator application, such as the one below.
 ![Text Box Example](docs/5/text-box.png)

 > :octocat: Sample code available – Check the “KeyEvents” Sample